 Boulder Creek Path Detours

 The work will require intermittent detours and closures on the Boulder Creek Path.
-Flaggers and signage will be on site to ensure public safety and to guide pedestrians and cyclists through work zones.
-As the Arapahoe Avenue Reconstruction Project also is occurring in the area, city staff have coordinated efforts and have shared staging space to minimize traffic impacts.
+Signage and/or flaggers will be on site to ensure public safety and to guide pedestrians and cyclists through work zones.

 As ash trees sprout back profusely when removed, impairing restoration efforts, stump removal is necessary to prevent new growth, to avoid having to return to the site to remove suckers and to allow new native plant material from restoration efforts to establish long-term.
 Forestry staff will attempt to grind tree stumps mechanically when appropriate.
 When stump grinding isn’t feasible, the stump will be hand-treated with an herbicide necessary to prevent regrowth.
 Because all pesticide use, including herbicides, is restricted along the Boulder Creek corridor within city limits, staff requested and was granted a city manager’s exemption that applies only to ash tree removals and is restricted to one product, imazapyr (Habitat®) that is the least toxic and most effective option.
 When treating a stump, staff will apply by hand to a small area around the very edge of the stump, right below the bark.
 A blue dye is added to the herbicide for more precise application to minimize non-target exposures.
 Staff will post signage in the work areas when this stump treatment is required.